s9y/s9y.github.io/treegen/README.md

 ## About this fork

-Use this fork to create a basic sitemap structure of the documentation.
+Use this tool to create a basic sitemap structure of the documentation.

 ## Requirements